 Moreover, GraphQL sometimes leads to bikeshedding, as too much time is spent on largely tangential matters like network errors, content negotiation and caching.

-Decision time: does GraphQL replace REST?
+Decision Time: GraphQL vs REST?

 If you’ve made it this far, congratulations!
 You now have a solid understanding of two incredible available APIs.
 So which to pick for your next software project?
 Well, as always, there is never really a silver bullet, as this will inevitably depend on a variety of different factors.